peter-adepoju/sbi_for_stochastic_hh_models/README.md

 ## Abstract

 The voltage across the membranes of individual neurons is inherently stochastic, primarily due to the random transitions between conformational states of membrane ion channels.
-Accurately modeling these phenomena requires computationally intensive simulations, making parameter inference impractical for many neuroscience applications.
+Accurately modelling these phenomena requires computationally intensive simulations, making parameter inference impractical for many neuroscience applications.
 This project addresses this challenge by developing a multifidelity simulation-based inference (SBI) approach.
 We combine inexpensive, low-fidelity simulations with a limited budget of costly, high-fidelity simulations to train a neural density estimator.
-Our results show that this approach significantly outperforms traditional methods, achieving comparable accuracy while requiring orders of magnitude fewer high-fidelity simulations.
+Our results show that this approach significantly outperforms traditional methods, achieving higher accuracy while requiring orders of magnitude fewer high-fidelity simulations.
 The study presents a validated, open-source framework that enhances parameter inference in computational neuroscience.

 ---